voidpointer0x00/mcastat/README.md

 rm size_corr.tmp
 ```

+For an overworld I simply ran the first described command to get the total number
+of all the chunks within the world and then simply divided the total weight of the
+world tht I got using `du --max-depth=0 -bc world/region/` command by that chunks
+total number. `17 719 164 928 bytes / 1 620 529 chunks` = `10934.18564431738`
+bytes or `10.6779` KiB.

 [^1]: I'm not going to build it on Windows or any other platform, so I cannot
 confirm that it works on any OS other than Linux.
 Even though the code does